 - Is having it printed in color an important factor?

-- Do you want to have an audiobook?
+- Do you want to try recording an audiobook?
 (Recorded by you or an audiobook narrator)

 - What do you believe is a good price point for it?